prajwalchavan007/TRAVEL-PLANNER-AGENT-/README.md

 ---

-Problem Statement ⚠️
+⚠️ Problem Statement

 Travelers often face the challenge of organizing complex itineraries, managing bookings, and adjusting for delays or last-minute changes.
 Manually handling these tasks leads to wasted time, stress, and missed opportunities, especially for multi-destination or time-sensitive trips.

 ---

-Proposed Solution ✅
+✅Proposed Solution

 The Travel Planner Agent is a conversational AI solution built using IBM Watsonx and IBM Granite Foundation Models.
 It interprets user preferences, budgets, and trip goals via natural language input and generates intelligent, real-time, and flexible travel plans.
 The agent offers: